-Winter weather is here, and we wanted to provide you with information about how university officials make the decision whether or not campus will remain open or close for weather concerns.
+Winter weather is here, and we wanted to provide you with information about how university officials make the decision whether or not campuses will remain open or close for weather concerns.

-In rare cases, extreme weather may necessitate a decision to cancel all classes and events and close campus offices, or operate on a delayed schedule during winter conditions.
+In rare cases, extreme weather may necessitate a decision to cancel all classes and events and close offices on all campuses, or operate on a delayed schedule during winter conditions.
 However, the university’s goal is to remain open when possible, in consideration of tuition already paid by students and the university’s mission.

 Living in Colorado means living with snowy weather.
 Unless weather is extreme and street crews are unable to keep up with clearing the snow, the university will likely stay open.